A nonconservative kinetic framework for a closed-market society subject to shock events: Introduction

 We provide here an overview of the organization of this paper.
-In Section \ref{secmodel}, we present and discuss the non-conservative kinetic framework, with time-dependent non-conservative binary interactions and a specific external force field.
-In particular, a first theorem of existence and uniqueness is proved.
-Section \ref{secmark} is entirely devoted to the application of the kinetic non-conservative framework for modeling a closed-market society.
-In Subsection \ref{sseckin} and Subsection \ref{ssecks}, the framework is specialized in two situations, i.e. for $3$ and $5$ wealth classes.
-Moreover, the non-conservative terms are assigned.
-In particular, for this latter aspect, the analytical shape of the external force field is provided in order to model shock events.
-Subsection \ref{ssecnum} contains numerical simulations that show the short-time and long-time behavior of solutions in comparison with the different situations.
-Finally, Subsection \ref{secconcl} collects some conclusions and future research perspectives.
+In Section \ref{secmodel}, we present and discuss the nonconservative kinetic framework, with time-dependent nonconservative binary interactions and a specific external force field.
+In particular, we prove a theorem of existence and uniqueness of local solution and discuss more general scenarios.
+Section \ref{secmark} is devoted to applying the kinetic nonconservative framework to model a closed-market population affected by a shock event.
+In particular, the analytical shape of the external force field describing the shock events is provided.
+Subsection \ref{ssecnum} includes numerical simulations showing the short-time and long-time behavior of solutions in comparison to different scenarios.
+Then, the model is adapted in Section \ref{secS5} to real data on the impact of Hurricane Katrina on the population of New Orleans, with further simulations performed for the specific case.
+Finally, Section \ref{secconcl} presents some conclusions and future research perspectives.